sfnxboy/Supervised_ML_Credit_Risk/README.md

 ![image](https://user-images.githubusercontent.com/68082808/99191487-fb24a000-273a-11eb-8425-770d827c1c29.png)

+### Support Vector Machine (SVM)

+Support vector machine (SVM), like logistic regression, is a binary classifier: It can categorize samples into one of two categories (for example, yes or no).
+SVM categorizes the target variable into one of two classes (for example, approved or denied).
+However, it differs from logistic regression in several ways.
+As a linear classifier, the goal of SVM is to find a line that separates the data into two classes.
+The margins, however, are soft and can make exceptions for outliers.
+This stands in contrast to the logistic regression model.
+In logistic regression, any data point whose probability of belonging to one class exceeds the cutoff point belongs to that class; all other data points belong to the other class.
+An example of running an SVM model in Python can be found [here](https://github.com/sfnxboy/Supervised_ML_Credit_Risk/blob/main/demo/svm_loan_approver.ipynb).

 Create training and test groups from a given data set.
 Implement the logistic regression, decision tree, random forest, and support vector machine algorithms.